jlegewie/SublimePeek/readme.md

 ### Overview of Help Files
 For all languages except Python and Ruby, SublimePeek can show an overview of all available help topics based on the familiar ST2 quick select panel (the same as the command panel, or the one for jumping from project to project).
 SublimePeek shows the overview, if no matching help file is found for the current selection.
 To bring up the overview directly, just make sure that your current selection is not meaningful and you can quickly browse all help topics.

-## Support for Unix and Windows
-Currently, the plugin only runs on Mac OS but it can be extended to work on other unix systems using gloobus-preview as well as Windows using maComfort.
-I personally don't have a unix or windows system but it should be pretty easy to add support.
-Drop me a line and we can make it work!

 ## Support for other Languages
 Adding support for other languages is easy.
 You either need help files that are called like the respective function (i.e. one help file for each function) or help files that are linked to the function name with a simple json database.
 For R, I generated these help files with a short script that iterates through all objects in all installed packages and extracts the help file for each function (see the R-help.r file in the help-compiler folder).
 These files should be in a format that is supported by Quick Look (Mac), gloobus-preview (Linux), and maComfort (Windows) such as html or simple text files.
 I am happy to provide more information when someone wants to add support for other languages.